<timeline 1997>

 • Rich phones his friend Kathy Sprinkle and mentions that he would like to spend some time at her house in Wichita.
 It is planned that Eric Hauck and Michael Aukofer would start driving to Wichita on their own.
 Rich and Mitch would join them later.
 Mark Robertson headed to Ohio.
 During the call, Rich reads "Scared of the Dark" to Kathy over the phone.

 • Rich also phones Fr.
 Matthew McGinness of the Diocese of Wichita and makes plans to meet the following Sunday.
 Rich reportedly told Fr.
 McGinniss, "This may sound strange, but I have to receive the body and blood of Christ."
+He made arrangements with Fr.
+McGinness to make a general confession of his life to (now) Archbishop Paul Coakley on Saturday, Sept.
+20 and to formally enter the Catholic Church on Sept.
+21, 1997 at the Newman Center at Wichita State University.
 (Source: ""Asymptotic Catholic", First Things Journal, March 12, 2013)

 September 19, 1997